 In recent years, the Nobel Peace Prize has continued to spark debate and discussion.
 The selection of laureates often reflects current global challenges, such as climate change, human rights, and the rise of authoritarianism.
 The Nobel Committee has shown a willingness to recognize efforts beyond traditional diplomacy, acknowledging activists, organizations, and individuals working at the grassroots level to promote peace and justice.

 Another significant development is the recognition of environmental activism as a form of peace work.
-The committee has acknowledged the link between environmental degradation and conflict, highlighting the importance of sustainable development and climate action in preventing future wars and promoting stability.
+And the committee has acknowledged the link between environmental degradation and conflict, highlighting the importance of sustainable development and climate action in preventing future wars and promoting stability.
 This recognition underscores the interconnectedness of global challenges and the need for holistic solutions.

 Professional insights suggest that the Nobel Peace Prize will continue to evolve in response to emerging threats and opportunities.
-The committee is likely to consider a wide range of factors, including political context, human impact, and long-term sustainability.
+Even so, the committee is likely to consider a wide range of factors, including political context, human impact, and long-term sustainability.
 The prize will remain a powerful symbol of hope and a catalyst for positive change, inspiring individuals and organizations to strive for a more peaceful and just world.

 Tips and Expert Advice